-The remodel light-can will be secured to the drywall.
-The Backer Box will be secured to the ceiling drywall, eliminating any flanking path.
+The remodel light-can will be attached to the drywall.
+The Backer Box will be sealed to the top surface of the ceiling drywall, eliminating any flanking path.
 The telescoping arms of the new Construction-Light will allow sound to travel into the ceiling joists.
 We want to avoid this.